mavnn/mavnn.github.com/source/_posts/2015-09-27-easynetq-process-management.markdown

 The code is available on github at https://github.com/15below/EasyNetQ.ProcessManager ; if you want to run the examples you'll need a few db bits set up (see the README) and a
 SMTP server (I recommend the excellent [PaperCut](https://papercut.codeplex.com/) as a simple and convenient development SMTP server).

+> Please note: if you've looked at this article before, the code below has changed after a [a colleague of mine](https://twitter.com/BlythMeister) suggested much better method names for certain operations...

 Back to the world of C#; first we'll need an actual ProcessManager object: